Brazil wins in seated volleyball and wins bronze

 The game

 The medal dispute started point by point.
-With tranquility, Brazil had the patience to exploit opponents’ mistakes, attack efficiently and open important points of advantage, reaching a front of ten points.
+With tranquility, Brazil had the patience to exploit opponents’ mistakes, attack efficiently and open important points of advantage, reaching a front of ten.
 Imposing their game, the team was superior and won the first partial by 25/15.

 Vibrating with all the points in the decisive match, the selection opened the second set with beautiful attacks, leaving Canada under pressure.
 The opponents offered more danger to Brazil, but continued to miss important balls.
 Despite the Brazilian advantage on the scoreboard, the Canadians grew in the match and achieved the comeback, but the selection regained the lead.